 Students will also learn how the print industry translates the process designers use to produce the designs, using modern state of the art screen printing and offset printing equipment.
 They will also explore the bindery/finishing area of the department in finishing the final printed piece.
 This allows students the rare opportunity to not only know the front end of design but the back as well.HOME

 Evaluation: Determining whether a design is visually satisfying has much to do with subjective preferences.
-Evaluation of a design as a valid solution to a particular problem, however, might be objective.
+Evaluation of design as a valid solution to a particular problem, however, might be objective.
 The following is a list of questions that could help to establish a set of criteria:

 - Did the design meet the deadline?